 Visit Eryn's image gallery.

-Tait Wilman’s art practice explores notions of national and self identity through concepts such as one’s connection with nature, stereotypes, and humour.
-Using a combination of made and found objects (felt, sticks, embroidery, logs, sausages and beer cans), her installations narrate a Canadian identity that is part spoof and part real.
-Tait graduated with her BFA in Drawing from Alberta College of Art and Design, and has exhibited in spaces such as the Marion Nicoll Gallery, Alberta Print Makers Society +15 space, Buttermilk Waffles Gallery, and ParkShow.
+Tait Wilman’s art practice explores notions of national and self identity via nature, stereotypes, and humour.
+Using a combination of made and found objects (felt, sticks, embroidery, logs, sausages and beer cans), along with video, her installations narrate a Canadian identity that is part spoof and part real.
+Tait graduated with her BFA in drawing from Alberta College of Art and Design.
+Her exhibition record includes the Marion Nicoll Gallery, Alberta Print Makers Society +15 space, Buttermilk Waffles Gallery, ParkShow and the John B. Aird Gallery.
+Tait also received a SSHRC Graduate Scholarship for her thesis project.

 Visit Tait's image gallery.